SQream/sqream_docs/connecting_to_sqream/client_drivers/python/index.rst

    # Close the connection when done
    con.close()

-Here are the contents of the row variables we used:
+The following is an example of the contents of the row variables used in our examples:

 .. code-block:: pycon